anomen-s/save-games/2024-the-talos-principle/README.md

 * easter egg Telescope: in Rapunzel, key above the ladder, then get platform and cube up the ladder

 ## C3
-* star: use blue laser from another chamber connected through chamber Three Littl Connectors and Fan
+* star: use blue laser from another chamber connected through chamber Three Little Connectors and Fan
-* easter egg Gandalf: far end of Weathertop
+* easter egg Falling Gandalf: far end of Weathertop
 * easter egg Han Solo: small ledge behind jammer in the Weathertop
 * easter egg Jetpack: jump down right of blue generator in the chamber over the bridge
 * easter egg Frozen cave: cave under far end of the bridge
 * easter egg Snowman: behind and above Jammer in one of the chambers

 ## C4
-* star: chamber Throne Room - just from top of fan
+* star: chamber Throne Room - jump from top of the fan
 * star: chamber Oubliette - use recorder to jump over barrier
 * easter egg Photos: jump over wall from one of twoe statues